 “Where are we going”?
 I asked my mother after she picked me up from the airport in Frankfurt on a day in early May a few years ago.
-I had been dozing in my seat and first thought I imagined that she took unfamiliar country back roads instead of heading back home.
+I had been dozing in my seat and first thought I imagined that she took unfamiliar country back roads instead of heading straight home.
 “Didn’t you want do pick Bärlauch (ramsons)?
 I will take you to a great spot.”
 Of course I wanted to.

 The ramsons hype in Germany started after I left Germany.
 There is ramsons pesto, bread, cheese, charcuterie and countless other specialties with ramsons.
 Today in the springtime almost every restaurant has something with ramsons on the menu.
 On my visits I had eaten the wild garlic in many forms and loved it.
 But I had never been there for the short harvest in the spring.
 So now was the time.